rawleyfowler/Distribution-Builder-Cmake/README.md

 Distribution::Builder::Cmake
 ====
-A dead simple way to run FFI with a language that supports CMake (C/C++)
+A dead simple way to build a CMake project for FFI with Raku.

 Synopsis
 ========